yochaigal/cairn/wip/2e/setting.md

  - How does magic work?
  - What level of technology do the denizens have?
  - How does religion function?
 Do gods walk the lands, and do the people know it?
  - Who are the PCs in the setting?
-What is theirposition with respect to those in power?
+What is their position with respect to those in power?
  - What species & backgrounds exist, and are they playable by PCs?
  - What linguistic and cultural flavor exists in the setting?

 ## Provinces
-- A **Province** is a single, traversable landscape roughly defined by divisble terrain (mountain ranges, rivers, oceans).
+- A **Province** is a single, traversable landscape roughly defined by divisible terrain (mountain ranges, rivers, oceans).
 - A **Domain** is one or more adjacent **Provinces** defined by the same ruler(s).
 - Each **Province** has a **Heart**: a settlement (of any size) that reflects the history, **Factions**, and peoples of the land.